JCE98/CppND-Capstone-Project/README.md

 # CppND-Capstone-Project
 This is my capstone project for the C++ nanodegree from Udacity.
-The project is a tic-tac-toe game that can be played in the terminal.
+The project is a tic-tac-toe game that can be played in the terminal [1].

 ![image](https://github.com/JCE98/CppND-Capstone-Project/assets/143748618/caba7f34-2508-454e-a4af-71a206c9f620)